+Acknowledgements.
 This material is based upon work supported by the NSF Division of Atmospheric and Geospace Sciences under award number 1433517.
-Funding for PJD, EJTL, and SMK and other logistical support was provided by the NASA Earth Science Division under award NNX12AH17G.
-The data used are listed in the references, tables, supplements and in a digital repository at CSU (https://dspace.library.colostate.edu).
+Funding for Paul J. DeMott, Ezra J. T. Levin, and Sonia M. Kreidenweis and other logistical support was provided by the NASA Earth Science Division under award NNX12AH17G.